etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 *program-name*
 ++++++++++++++

-Program name to add to log file messages.
-May be useful when multiple instances of the system share the same log file.
+Program name to consume this configuration file.
+Valid values are *snmpfwd-client* and *snmpfwd-server*.

 SNMP agents options
 -------------------